iwillspeak/Teasel/packages/pyracantha/README.md

 Each node or token in the tree has a `SyntaxKind` attached to it.
 As far as Pyracantha is concerned this is an opaque number.
-It is up to a higher level syntax wrapper in conusmers to impose meaning on these kinds.
+It is up to a higher level syntax wrapper in consumers to impose meaning on these kinds.

 A common pattern is to define distinct ranges of kinds for nodes, tokens, and a unique kind for error nodes.
 When printing a tree using the `Debug.debugDump`